Model-free source seeking of exponentially convergent unicycle: theoretical and robotic experimental results: Introduction

 Extremum seeking control (ESC) techniques are model-free, real-time control methods that drive a system to the optimum of a given objective function (\cite{ariyur2003real,review,guay2015time,scheinker2024100}), which may be unknown, provided it can be measured.
 ESC schemes are particularly attractive across various fields due to their minimal information requirements: they rely solely on applying perturbations to system parameters or inputs, and measuring the corresponding outputs of the objective function.
 Using these measurements in a feedback loop, ESC algorithms iteratively adjust the system input or parameter values to drive it towards the extremum, as can be seen in many applications, e.g., \cite{krstic2008extremum,dochain2011extremum,calli2012comparison,ECC_2024,elgohary2025model,elgohary2025extremum,elgohary2025hovering,pokhrel2022novel,eisa2023,grushkovskaya2018family,grushkovskaya2024design}.

 One conventional problem that has increasingly involved the use of ESC methods is source-seeking (\cite{bajpai2024investigating,ghods2011extremum,zhu2013cooperative,li2014cooperative,bulgur2018light}).
-Source-seeking is the problem of steering a system (e.g., a mobile robot) autonomously to the maximum or minimum intensity of a physical/scaler signal present in a given domain using only on-board sensor measurements (e.g., heat, light, chemical concentration, among others).
+Source-seeking is the problem of steering a system (e.g., a mobile robot) autonomously to the maximum or minimum intensity of a physical/scalar signal present in a given domain using only on-board sensor measurements (e.g., heat, light, chemical concentration, among others).
 The advantage of ESC lies in the fact that it does not require knowledge of the signal's distribution or explicit modeling of the system to drive the system, autonomously, to the extremum point.
 Due to the model-free nature of ESC methods, source-seeking techniques based on ESC utilized a simple, basic unicycle model to represent the system within the control design (\cite{pokhrel2024extremum,matveev2011navigation,khong2014multi,cochran20093,grushkovskaya2018family,suttnerkrisitic2023unicycletorque,yilmaz2025unbiased,todorovski2024newton,elgohary2025model}).
 As a result, unicycle-based methods for source-seeking often resort to Lie bracket averaging (\cite{durr2013lie,scheinker2017bounded,grushkovskaya2018class,ghadiri2020normalized,pokhrel2023higher}) in theoretical analysis and design.
+It is worth noting that the aforementioned unicycle-based designs for source-seeking are based on ESC laws that are gradient-based, which is more effective (e.g., guarantee exponential convergence) if the objective function or the scalar signal behaves locally like a quadratic function.

+On the other hand, optimization problems involving fourth-order polynomial functions have become an increasingly prevalent topic in the literature (\cite{qi2004global, zhang2015optimality}).
+In fact, some emerging applications in science and engineering involve the need to optimize and control a fourth-order polynomial function, such as but not limited to the distribution of the coefficient of performance for power optimization ($C_p$) in wind turbines (\cite{eisa2019modeling}) and pure-quartic solitons in optics, which exhibit fourth-order dispersion and have possible applications with lasers (\cite{soltani2023pure}).